-Why is Microservices-based Application Integration a Sore Spot for Digital Enterprises?
+Why is Microservices Integration a Sore Spot for Digital Enterprises?

 In a world abound with digital possibilities, agility is everything.
 While microservices sit at the forefront of the digital enterprise revolution, it has a few shortcomings, including cumbersome processes and a looming risk for redundancy.
 However, the biggest hurdle lies in securing microservices architectures across previously deployed architectural patterns, without compromising speed and flexibility.

 Moreover, the rapid mainstreaming of microservices has triggered another big concern for digital enterprises.
-By embracing microservices, enterprises have successfully broken down the clunky business systems into discrete components, but the problem of integrating these autonomous services and deriving their maximum value has thrown enterprises into disarray.
+By embracing microservices, enterprises have successfully broken down cumbersome business systems into discrete components, but the problem of integrating these autonomous services and deriving their maximum value has thrown enterprises into disarray.

-Fortunately, the API-led implementation methodology has been successful in quelling the integration tensions.
-Application Integration is a laborious process with many highs and lows to address, with which microservices, alone, can’t grapple.
+Fortunately, an API-led implementation methodology has been successful in reducing the integration issues.
+Application Integration is a laborious process with many highs and lows , which microservices alone can’t handle.
 This is where APIs shine.
 They bolster the power of microservices while limiting their drawbacks, leading to seamless application integration.